 We often ask kids what they’re good at, what they like, or who they are.
-Here are four ways to help them answer those questions and express who they are through writing and art –art journals.
+Help kids figure this out with art journa prompts.
+Here are four ideas for kids to express who they are through writing and art –art journals.

 1. Collage “I Am”